AParnaby/aparnaby.github.io/index.md

 If you are interested in getting involved in my academic research, you can contact me at [a.w.parnaby2@newcastle.ac.uk](mailto:a.w.parnaby2@newcastle.ac.uk).

-If you would like to inquire about freelance user research work, or having me speak at your organisation or event, please instead use [contact@adamparnaby.com](mailto:contact@adamparnaby.com).
+If you would like to inquire about my consulting services, freelance user research work, or having me speak at your organisation or event, please instead use [contact@adamparnaby.com](mailto:contact@adamparnaby.com).